scheb/sound-to-light-osc/README.md

 OSC signals are sent to `localhost:7701`, can be changed in `beatDetector.py`.

-- `/beat` is sent each time a beat is detected.
+- `/beat` is sent for every beat detected, or every 2nd beat when auto generating beats.
 Ideal for fast light change.
-- `/bar` is sent every 8 beats.
+- `/bar` is sent every 16 beats.
 Ideal for less frequent light change.

 ## Acknowledgments